Amber Chia: Career

 Winner of the Guess Watches Timeless Beauty International Model Search 2004 title, Chia became the first Asian model to campaign for Guess Watches worldwide.
 Victoria Beckham selected her to present the Victoria Beckham Autumn/Winter 2009 Ready to Wear Collection during the New York Fashion Week.

 Personal life

-She married her business partner manager Adrian Wong in March 2010.
+She married her business partner and manager, Adrian Wong in March 2010.
 Wong is the founder and director of CMG Absolute and has two children from a previous marriage.
-The couple has a son named Ashton Wong; born September 2010.
+The couple has a son together named Ashton Wong; born September 2010.
 Ashton Wong is a child model.
+In March 2024, Chia revealed that she and Wong had separated over two years ago, and that they remain friends to date.